abellion/xenus/docs/README.md

 ]);
 ```

-Instead of making this query everywhere you need these users, you may better make a method inside the users class :
+Instead of making this query everywhere you need these users, you may better make a method inside the users collection :

 ```php
 use Xenus\Collection;